learn-co-students/module-2-code-challenge-web-121117-complete-the-following-code-challenge-1516372374/README.md

 ### Hints / Tips
 + Draw your domain model and associations before you begin.
 You may have to alter the current schema to get your code working.
 + A child model cannot be persisted without being associated with its parent model.
-+ More than one superhero can have the same superpower.
++ More than one superhero can have the same superpower. (has_many :superheroes)
 + We want to be RESTful.
 What URL should show info about a particular superhero?
 What URL should show a form to create a superhero?
 What controller actions are associated?
 + If you're having a hard time implementing the filter, take a look at this http://guides.rubyonrails.org/form_helpers.html#a-generic-search-form.
 We are asking an input field to search for superpowers.